cmur2/wcc-xmpp-notificator/README.md

 in a separate gem.

-Note: This notificator does not need to have an (and even not supports establishing some) authorization to talk to the recipients jabber accounts.
+Note: This notificator does not need to have an (and even not supports establishing some) authorization/subscription to talk to the recipients jabber accounts.

 What you need to add to your conf.yml: